The garage is a great place to carry out hobbies such as band practice, carpentry and working on your car.

 - A: continue as it is and risk your neighbours making an official complaint, or,

-- B: soundproof your garage and keep everyone happy.
+- B: get a soundproof garage door and keep everyone happy.

 We’re going to assume you went with option B.

-To help you continue to do what you love, here are some helpful tips and tricks to soundproof your garage from our garage door experts.
+To help you continue to do what you love, here are some helpful tips and tricks to soundproof garage door from our garage door experts.

 Types of noise

-Before you start soundproofing, you’ll first need to consider two types of noises.
+Before you start soundproofing garage doors, you’ll first need to consider two types of noises.